Massachusetts

 Last Reviewed: May 2022

-The state’s Green Communities Division has also developed and implemented MassEnergyInsight (MEI), a free, web-based tool that helps cities and towns make informed, targeted decisions about energy efficiency investments.
+DOER’s Green Communities Division has also developed and implements MassEnergyInsight (MEI), a free, web-based tool that helps cities and towns make informed, targeted decisions about energy efficiency investments.
 MEI provides communities and state facilities with customized electricity, natural gas, and oil usage information to allow local officials to understand where their departments and buildings are wasting energy and act to reduce that waste.

-The State’s Leading by Example program utilizes three databases for the benchmarking and tracking of state facilities.
+DOER’s Leading by Example (LBE) program utilizes three databases for the benchmarking and tracking of state facilities.
 Firstly, the LBE database tracks 100% of the roughly 80 million square feet of state-owned facilities across the Commonwealth.
 Data are retrieved from a variety of sources, including statewide fuel contracts, utility accounts, and an annual energy tracking form distributed to campuses and agencies to facilitate self-reporting.
-MassEnergyInsight functions as the second database used for tracking and benchmarking of state facilities, providing monthly, site-level utility account data for over 80% of square footage at state facilities.
-The Commonwealth Energy Intelligence system functions as the tertiary database, providing multi-commodity interval data for close to 400 buildings across dozens of state sites.
+MEI functions as the second database used for tracking and benchmarking of state facilities, providing monthly, site-level utility account data for over 80% of square footage at state facilities.
+The CEI system functions as the tertiary database, providing multi-commodity interval data for close to 400 buildings across dozens of state sites.

-Massachusetts is also a partner in the US Department of Energy’s Better Buildings Challenge (BBC), a voluntary program which sets long range energy reduction targets for a select portfolio of buildings, requires the state to track and report detailed energy use at its facilities annually, and develop and document one or more showcase projects that demonstrate best practices and far-reaching energy strategies.
-As of FY21, the participating LBE facilities have reduced overall source EUI by 24% from a 2009 baseline with a goal of reducing EUI 20% by 2022.
-COVID-19 related closures have impacted operations at many state facilities which may be reflected in overall progress in affected years, included FY 2021.
+Massachusetts is also a partner in the DOE’s Better Buildings Challenge (BBC), a voluntary program which sets long range energy reduction targets for a select portfolio of buildings, requires the state to track and report detailed energy use at its facilities annually, and develop and document one or more showcase projects that demonstrate best practices and far-reaching energy strategies.
+As of FY22, the participating LBE facilities have reduced overall source EUI by 23%, achieving the BBC goal of a 20% EUI reduction by 2022 from a 2009 baseline.

 There are various requirements to increase the efficiency of vehicles owned and operated by state entities.

-Additionally, two statewide contracts were developed and released to support fleet efficiency efforts.
-Managed by the Operational Services Division, contracts VEH110 for Light and Medium Duty Vehicles and VEH111 for Heavy Duty Vehicles and On-Road Construction prioritized electrification and efficiency during the contract development and bidder evaluation process in order to provide public entities with greater access to fuel efficient vehicles by ensuring an array of electric, hybrid, and alternative fuel vehicles are available for purchase by any state agency, campus, or municipality.
+Additionally, two statewide contracts were developed to support fleet efficiency efforts.
+Managed by the Operational Services Division, contracts VEH110 for Light and Medium Duty Vehicles and VEH111 for Heavy Duty Vehicles and On-Road Construction prioritized electrification and efficiency during the contract development and bidder evaluation process in order to provide public entities with greater access to zero-emission and fuel efficient vehicles by ensuring an array of electric, hybrid, and alternative fuel vehicles are available for purchase by any state agency, campus, or municipality.
 Taking this a step further, VEH110 requires awarded vendors to offer only battery-electric, plug-in hybrid electric, or hybrid models for any sedan, minivan, or SUV listed on the contract.
-Through the various statewide contracts, there are now 20 full battery-electric models, 10 plug-in hybrid models, and 16 hybrid electric models available for purchase by any eligible entity (including all state and local government entities) in the Commonwealth.
+OSD is working to expand the offerings on statewide contract to encompass a broader range of vehicle types and OEMs.

-In addition, the Advanced Vehicle Technologies statewide contract (VEH102) provides state and municipal entities access to a variety of electric vehicle charging station options, as well as after-market battery-electric vehicles, and idle reduction technologies.
+In addition, the Advanced Vehicle Technologies statewide contract (VEH102) provides state and municipal entities access to a variety of electric vehicle charging station options and turnkey installation vendors, as well as after-market battery-electric vehicles, and idle reduction technologies.

 In 2007, Executive Order 484 was signed, setting aggressive targets for reductions in energy use and greenhouse gas emissions, and increases in use of renewable energy across state government operations.
 It included a provision that directed state agencies to implement ESPCs for all facilities larger than 100,000 square feet.
 The Department of Administration and Finance houses the ESPC Program under its sub-Department of Capital and Asset Management and Maintenance (DCAMM).
 Massachusetts offers some model documents, including a model contract.